zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The authorization header was empty or null
+  The authorization header was empty or null.

   **Action:**

-  Try again with valid authorization header
+  Try again with a valid authorization header.

 ### ZWEAS170E